 Master HVACR bonds expire on June 30 of even years.
 All bonds written before that date will be active until then, at which point they must be renewed for the full two-year term.
 The surety may also cancel the bond at any time by notifying the obligee in writing at least 30 days in advance.

 How to become a master HVACR contractor in New Jersey

 Before obtaining a surety bond, an HVACR contractor applicant must pass the master HVACR licensing examination or qualify for licensure pursuant to N.J.A.C.
 13:32A-2.5 or 2.6.
-Upon completion, they will then need to complete the following:
+Upon completion, they will then need to complete the following requirements:

-- Provide a certificate of general liability insurance in the amount of $500,000
+- Provide certificate of general liability insurance in amount of $500,000

-- Provide a Federal Tax Identification number for the HVACR business
+- Provide Federal Tax Identification number for HVACR business

 A full list of requirements may be found in subchapter two of the New Jersey Administrative Code Title 13 - Chapter 32A.